tshaiman/Helm-Lab/Lab01/create-helm.md

 helm create demo
 ```

-## Modify Several Aspects of the Helm Manifest
+## Step 2: Modify Several Aspects of the Helm Manifest

 1. Open Chart.yaml file and perform the following modifications :